MikeSchapp/LambdaLayersDemo/LayerCreator/README.md

 ## Using The Creator
 Can be launched via cli, or used within your own code.

-To launch via cli call, creator and enter in the name of the specific bucket you would like to create or reference.
+To launch via cli call main and enter in the name of the specific bucket you would like to create or reference.

-    >python creator.py name-of-bucket
+    >python main.py name-of-bucket

 By default it will use your AWS Credentials, or you can specify a profile to use.

-    >python creator.py name-of-bucket my-aws-credential-profile
+    >python main.py name-of-bucket my-aws-credential-profile

 This CLI then will guide you through: